callej/Polly-and-Sam/README.md

 <br>

 ### Sam does not know the two numbers
-After Sam has claimed that he know that Polly doesn't know the two numbers he goes on and says: “_…and neither do I_”
+After Sam has claimed that he know that Polly doesn't know the two numbers he goes on saying: “_…and neither do I_”
 <br>
 That Sam doesn’t know the two numbers doesn’t actually give us any further information that we can use to eliminate any pairs.
 The only possibility that Sam would know the two numbers from the sum is if the sum would be $4$, $5$, $1599$, or $1600$, which would correspond to the pairs $(2,2)$, $(2,3)$, $(799,800)$, $(800,800)$.
 But all of these pairs have already been eliminated above.
 <br>